openstack-archive/interop-workloads/workloads/terraform/shade/lampstack/README.md

 ## Status

-This will install a 3 node lampstack by defulat.
+This will install a 3 node lampstack by default.
 Two nodes will be used as web servers and one node will be used as database node.

 Once the script finishes, a set of URL will be displayed at the end for